The African Orisha and the Planets

 The archetype of the planets manifest in all cultures and religions….this is what shows their reality.
 West African based Yorùbá religion often scares individuals who are used to religion that is a boring Sunday church service.
 The deities and how practitioners interact with them may seem foreign and are not easy to grasp, but they have many similarities with the Hindu/Tantric and planetary deities (particularly as they are worshipped in the more traditional and tribal areas of India and Nepal).
 The African deities are known as Orisha (Òrìṣà).

 West African Yorùbá religion has spread around the world taking its own flavour based on the local culture.
-It is called Santeria in Cuba, Puerto Rico and the Dominican Republic, and , Umbanda, Candomble and Batuque in Brazil.
+It is called Santeria in Cuba, Puerto Rico and the Dominican Republic, Umbanda, Candomble and Batuque in Brazil, and Vodou in Haiti.
 All these various forms of West African inspired religion have their own specific variations, but use a similar pantheon which I correlate here for the use of an astrologer.
 I have no intention to teach any of these forms of African religion, but an astrologer can be more effective when using the pantheon of the client.
 These correlations allow an individual following an African based spirituality to contact the proper priest in their own path.

 In Hinduism, if you send a person to a Śaivite priest, he will most likely offer various Śiva remedies for whatever the issue is.
 In the same way, a Vaiṣṇavite priest will offer the remedies with variations of Viṣṇu.
 An Astrologers job is to send the individual to the right priest for the most effective remedy.
 Understanding how the Òrìṣà relate to the planets will allow you to more effectively help practitioners of these West African based spiritual paths.